google/go-github/CONTRIBUTING.md

   A few Go fields intentionally deviate from the OpenAPI schema (for example a required field kept as a pointer pending a value-parameter refactor).
-These are listed as `Struct.Field` entries in `schemaFieldExceptions` in `tools/metadata/schema_fields.go`, and their diagnostics are suppressed; each is a known deviation to fix and remove over time.
+These are listed as `Struct.Field` entries in `tools/metadata/schema_field_exceptions.yaml`, and their diagnostics are suppressed; each is a known deviation to fix and remove over time.
+Update that file (rather than the Go source) to add or remove an exception.
+Use `--exceptions` to point the command at a different file.

 [OpenAPI descriptions of their API]: https://github.com/github/rest-api-description